alienmind/phronex/README.md

 - [x] ..
 Projects dashboard
 - [x] ..
 Stop using static data and use actual database for the dashboard
 - [x] ..
 Add a mandatory project manager
-- [ ] ..
+- [x] ..
 Project detail screen inc. metadata, scope, reporting
-- [ ] ..
+- [x] ..
 Implement update project details
 - [ ] ..
-Implement delete project details with confirmation dialog
+Colors when expenditures are above the estimate
 - [ ] ..
-Implement registration screen
+Colors when projects are delayed
+- [ ] ..
+Add / remove resources or costs to each project
+- [ ] ..
+Add / remove roles
+- [ ] ..
+Add / remove persons
+- [ ] ..
+Dedicated generic administration page for costs and categories

 # Extras
 - [ ] ..
+Implement registration screen
+- [ ] ..
 Separate service (Python + FastAPI) that integrates with OpenAI for scope summarization
 - [ ] ..
 Also use OpenAI for structured budgeting scaffolding based on the scope text - try to generate cost items based in the model output in JSON
 - [ ] ..
 OAuth 2.0 authentication with Google or Github
+- [ ] ..
+Create project form client validation (currently only in server)
+- [ ] ..
+Enhance server validation (error toast should iterate over all errors)
 - [x] ..
 Dark theme
 - [x] ..
 Doom
-- [ ] ..
-Create project form client validation (currently only in server)
-- [ ] ..
-Enhance server validation (error toast should iterate over all errors)

 ## Issues
 - [x] ..
 Create project form is broken again